explosion/spacy-course/chapters/en/chapter3.md

 Which of these problems can be solved by custom pipeline components?
 Choose all that apply!

-1. Updating the pre-trained models and improving their predictions
+1. Updating the trained pipelines and improving their predictions
 2. Computing your own values based on tokens and their attributes
 3. Adding named entities, for example based on a dictionary
 4. Implementing support for an additional language